 Homeownership is an ever-changing stage.
 It’s a lot of fun turning your house into a home, but it can be daunting, too, especially if you’re a first-time homebuyer.
 You might have questions about energy-efficiency or, down the road, refinancing.

 - 10 Ideas that Green Your Home — and Your Wallet

 - How You Can Think of Your Mortgage Payment as a Restaurant Check

 - Considering a Mortgage Refi?
 Avoid These 8 Home Refinancing Mistakes

 These tips will help guide you as you walk the homebuying path.
-Buying your first home is a big deal, and there are a lot of steps along the way, from finding the right neighborhood to actually being a successful homeowner.
+Buying a home is a big deal and there are a lot of steps along the way, from finding the right neighborhood to actually being a successful homeowner.
 But you can take each step with confidence if you do some research and go into the process with a clear picture of your finances and what you want in your home.

 Want to learn more about our home loan process?